Biography

 Bullseye murders Elektra.

 Eventually, Karen became a drug addict and sold Daredevil’s secret identity for a fix.
 This information made its way to the Kingpin, who used it to ruin Murdock.
 In response, Matt attacked Wilson Fisk, who savagely beat him and then tried to have him killed.
-Narrowly escaping, Matt was discovered by a nun, Sister Maggie, who proved to be his long-lost mother and took care of him.
+Narrowly escaping, Matt was discovered by a nun, Sister Maggie, who proved to be his long-lost mother Margaret Murdock and took care of him.
 Eventually recovering, Matt made his peace with the rehabilitated Karen and slowly rebuilt his life.

 When his identity was outed by a tabloid, Matt faked his death again, assumed the identity of Jack Batlin (an homage to his father), and also pretended to be a new Daredevil, clothed in a new red-and-gray outfit.
-Eventually, DD emerged from his self-imposed exile and returned to his familiar red uniform.
+Eventually, Daredevil emerged from his self-imposed exile and returned to his familiar red uniform.
 The tabloid accusations were discredited, and Matt joined with Foggy and Rosalind Sharpe, Foggy’s mother, to form a new law firm.

-Around this time, Milla was driven insane and killed an innocent man after being subjected to Mr. Fear’s psychedelic drug.
+Around this time, Milla was driven insane and killed an innocent man after being subjected to Mister Fear’s psychedelic drug.
 Her parents forced Matt to sign annulment papers while Milla was in a mental hospital, and the marriage was dissolved.

 In the aftermath, Matt found himself assuming leadership of the Hand, to prevent the Kingpin from taking over the group, and he intended to transform it into a force for good.
 He built a fortress headquarters in Hell’s Kitchen called Shadowland, which served both as a temple for the Hand and a prison for criminals captured under Daredevil’s leadership.